ChickenMan4236/cfgmngr/README.md

 ## How to use?
 #### Git repository
-> First you have to specify where to store your files.
+> At first you have to specify where to store your files.
 You can create a private repository on github or another service and then set url to repository in cfgmngr:
 - `cfgmngr set-repo [URL]`
 > You can check your current repository URL by typing:
 - `cfgmngr repo`